AdaCore/learn/courses/intro-to-ada/chapters/generics.rst

        generic
           type T is private;
-          --  T is a formal type that indicates that any type can be used, --  be it a numeric type or, for example, a record. procedure Set (E : T);
+          --  T is a formal type that indicates that any type can be used, --  possibly a numeric type or possibly even a record type. procedure Set (E : T);

        procedure Set (E : T) is null;